stephan13360/systemd-services/README.md

 #### RestrictSUIDSGID=true

-Prevents the service from settung the SUID or SGID bits on files and folders.
+Prevents the service from setting the SUID or SGID bits on files and folders.
 SUID and SGID can be used to elevate privileges and most programms don't need to set them.

 #### RestrictRealtime=true